- City Activities and Info

 Dog heartworm is caused by juvenile worms (called microfilariae) leaving the mosquito's proboscis and being deposited on the skin of a dog while the mosquito is taking a blood meal.
 These microfilariae find the puncture wound made by the mosquito and crawl into the dog's bloodstream.
 Heartworm is a serious problem which can lead to death for dogs.
 However, veterinarians can prescribe medication to prevent heartworm.

-A. No. No evidence to support that likelihood exists.
+No evidence to support that likelihood exists.
 If HIV infected blood is taken by a mosquito the virus is digested (killed) inside the body of the mosquito.
-If a mosquito takes a partial HIV infected blood meal from a person and then immediately feeds on an uninfected person, there would not be enough HIV particles present to transmit the disease.
+If a mosquito takes a partial HIV-infected blood meal from a person and then immediately feeds on an uninfected person, there would not be enough HIV particles present to transmit the disease.
 In fact, it is highly unlikely (1 in 10 million chance) there would even be a single unit of HIV present.
 Finally, for a mosquito to be able to carry AIDS, the disease would need to pass from the gut of the mosquito to the salivary glands where it would later be injected into the next host.
 This is quite a long and extensive process even with diseases that can be transmitted by mosquitoes (like encephalitis).

-A. Any chemical, even salt or caffeine, in a large enough dose can be harmful.
+Any chemical, even salt or caffeine, in a large enough dose can be harmful.
 The amounts of mosquito control chemicals that come out of the mosquito trucks and aircraft are not harmful to humans or pets.
 As with any chemical, it is always a good idea to keep exposure to a minimum.
 For this reason, children should not be allowed to follow the mosquito trucks as people often did in the 1940s and 1950s.
 Pets usually are repelled by the high pitch of the machine.
 It can be difficult to see or smell the insecticide coming out of the truck or plane.
 Therefore, even if it seems that they are not spraying, the trucks should not be followed.
 A person or pet that accidentally gets hit with the spray may feel a momentary slight burning or stinging sensation on the skin or in the eyes and may cough briefly if they inhale the spray.
 The smell is usually worse than the taste or sting.
 Unless someone is very sensitive or allergic to chemicals, washing the skin with water is all that is needed.
 At the low insecticide dosage used, no other symptoms should be experienced.
 If other symptoms are experienced, a physician should be consulted immediately.
 If appropriate: People who are chemically sensitive should give their names to their local mosquito control program so they can be notified prior to any spraying.